L4v/computer_graphics/README.md

-# base
+# week-5
-Contains the base code which can be expanded upon for projects and learning
+Projections and space transforms